Omni-Embed-Audio: Leveraging Multimodal LLMs for Robust Audio-Text Retrieval: Methodology

 \subsection{Hard Negative Mining and Evaluation Metrics}

 Evaluating exclusionary query understanding requires paired examples where models must distinguish acoustically similar but semantically distinct audio.
 We develop a four-stage hard negative mining pipeline that combines acoustic similarity retrieval (using MGA-CLAP embeddings) with semantic dissimilarity filtering (using BGE sentence embeddings), yielding audio pairs that are acoustically confusable but semantically distinct.
-Candidate pairs were additionally reviewed by human annotators before finalization to verify that they were genuinely confusing from an auditory perception standpoint rather than artifacts of a single embedding model.
+To mitigate single-model dependency, human listening on sampled pairs was used to calibrate the mining thresholds so that retained pairs are perceptually confusable (Appendix~\ref{sec:hn_human_validation}).
 Details are provided in Appendix~\ref{sec:hn_mining_appendix}.

 Standard retrieval metrics (R@k) assess whether models retrieve relevant audio but do not measure whether models correctly suppress confusable alternatives.
 Figure~\ref{fig:exclusionary_metrics} illustrates this distinction.
 We introduce \textbf{HNSR@k} (Hard Negative Suppression Rate at $k$): the percentage of queries where the target is retrieved within top-$k$ AND the hard negative is ranked outside top-$k$.
 This metric captures both successful retrieval and distractor suppression---the core challenge of exclusionary queries.
 We also report \textbf{$\Delta$-Rank} = Rank(HN) $-$ Rank(T) as a continuous measure of target-distractor separation, where higher values indicate the model more effectively pushes hard negatives away from targets in the ranking.
 Additional metrics (TFR, TFR-HN@k) are detailed in Appendix~\ref{sec:additional_metrics}.